dnanexus/dxCompiler/doc/ExpertOptions.md

 This will be applied to the top-level workflow, sub-workflows, and tasks during compilation.

-However, since it is a runtime option, compiling your workflow with this attribute set to true will only guarantee the workspaces of subjobs (that sprawn from the parent job) to remain intact for around 3 days after the analysis.
+However, since it is a runtime option, compiling your workflow with this attribute set to true will only guarantee the workspaces of subjobs (that sprawn from the parent jobs, which correspond to tasks) to remain intact after the analysis.
 To keep the parent job's workspace, you still need to run the top-level workflow with the runtime flag `--delay-workspace-destruction`.

 ```